vector-engineering/covidcg/README.md

 ## Installation

 The COVID-19 CG website comprises of 3 services (PostgreSQL database, Flask server, React frontend).
-These can be run separately (see detailed instructions at ...), but we recommend using Docker to manage these services.
+These can be run separately (see detailed instructions at [per-service installation](#per-service-installation)) but we recommend using Docker to manage these services.

 The analysis pipeline for processing raw SARS-CoV-2 genomes is a separate install, and described below in [Analysis Pipeline](#analysis-pipeline)